Trump's Approval Hits New High, But A Rally-Around-The-Flag Effect Is Small

 Regardless, the 3-point increase in his approval rating so far is not much of a bump, certainly not the kind of increase other presidents have seen in other rally-around-the-flag moments, pollsters say.

-"We're seeing although his numbers have inched up, it's still roughly in his zone of support," said Lee Miringoff, director of the Marist Institute for Public Opinion, which conducts polling for NPR.
+"We're seeing although his numbers have inched up, it's still roughly in his zone of support," said Lee Miringoff, director of the Marist College Institute for Public Opinion, which conducts polling for NPR.
 "Look, he's not getting the rally-around-the-president [effect] that presidents in crisis have gotten."

 Largely — as has been the case for the entirety of his presidency — Trump's approval and handling of the pandemic are split sharply along party lines.
 Overwhelming numbers of Republicans approve, and overwhelming numbers of Democrats don't.